-I feel like I’m going mad.
-What’s going on in my head?
+I feel like I’m going insane

 - Losing interest in things you’ve previously enjoyed

 Don’t freak out if you have one or two of these symptoms, it doesn’t mean you’re getting sick.
 If you’re feeling stressed already, you might find yourself reading the list and thinking “that’s me!”

 But the fact is we all have bad days and it’s very normal to behave like this on those bad days.
 The other thing to remember is that, if you’re dealing with a big life event such as a breakup or losing someone close to you, it is very very normal to feel low, anxious or sad.
 These feelings can even be useful – they help us to process whatever it is that has happened.

 It’s only if these feelings don’t go away, or build up into a giant barrier between you and the life you want to be living that it’s time to seek help.

 How to get help if you feel like you’re going insane